freewill7/stroudmasters/README.md

 We originally used a CMS (Wordpress) but the ongoing maintenance was a bit of a pain, and keeping costs low usually involved changing hosting providers every year.

-Experimenting with a statically generated site was pretty encouraging- there was a  a reasonable workflow for making updates, maintenance tasks were low and the pricing was very competitive.
+Experimenting with a statically generated site was pretty encouraging- there was a reasonable workflow for making updates, maintenance tasks were low and the pricing was very competitive.

 However this is coming from someone with a computer science background.
 Other factors may be important for future maintainers of the site.